 The meeting Chair will check minutes and circulate them within one week of the meeting date.

-Terms of Reference, the effectiveness of the Steering Committee and Working Groups overall will be reviewed by the Steering Group every six months to ensure that the process and procedures laid down remain applicable.
-Proposed amendments to the Terms of Reference must be agreed by the Parish Council prior to be taken into effect.
+Terms of Reference, the effectiveness of the Steering Group and Working Group overall will be reviewed by the Steering Group periodically to ensure that the process and procedures laid down remain applicable.
+Proposed amendments to the Terms of Reference must be agreed by the Parish Council prior to be taken into effect

 Working Group agendas

 Agendas for meetings will be posted on the Parish Council web site at least two days before meetings.

 Topics for Working Group agendas can be suggested by any Parishioner or local business operating within the Parish.